Welcome

 Staff Lectures

 Staff provide interactive seminars based on their area of expertise and cover diagnostics, management, social determinants of health, and case-based approaches of a particular disease state.
 These seminars are grouped by neurology subspecialty, covering all disciplines of neurology in detail over the course of each academic year.
-Prior to the start of each subspecialty module, residents are provided with recommended literature (topic reviews, landmark papers, textbook selections) to guide reading and consolidate knowledge.
+Residents are also provided with recommended literature (topic reviews, landmark papers, textbook selections) to guide their reading and consolidate knowledge.

 Evidence Based Medicine (EBM)